Wednesday, May 23, 2012

 The Incestuous *ubarn Family Is Far From Perfect...

-I can't help but giggle each time I read a goathumper's rant in response to Harvey Updyke's attack on their worthless trees.
+I can't help but giggle each time I read a goathumper's rant in response to Harvey Updyke's attack on their worthless trees (and especially after perusing the Ever To Cheat Foundation's recent attack on Alabama fans).
 They'll be sure to point out the flaws in Alabama's fanbase while, in the process, reminding everyone that *ubarn people are conservative and classy model christian citizens.
-That's further proof that AU-tards are the most delusional, myopic fanbase in all of sports.
-And I have the FACTS to prove it...

 1) Good Ole' Harvey Updyke